-• Essay assignments are located under the "Assignments" tab on the left side of the class website.
+- Essay assignments are located under the "Assignments" tab on the left side of the class website.
+Each essay assignment contains a writing prompt that asks you to reflect upon a number of aspects from the Learning Module material. - Essay assignments must be submitted through Canvas.
+Emailed submissions will not be accepted.
+This is so that the originality of all written assignments can be verified by Turn-It-In, which checks for originality and authorship.

-- Each essay assignment contains a writing prompt that asks you to reflect upon a number of aspects from the Learning Module material. - Essay assignments must be submitted through Canvas. \Emailed submissions will not be accepted.
-This is so that the originality of all written assignments can be verified by Turn-It-In, which checks for originality and authorship. - "Yes," "no," one and two sentence answers are not acceptable. - Important: The use of external websites is not allowed.
-You must use the book and audio material exclusively when composing your essay responses, since the whole point of the class is to develop critical thinking and listening skills within the context of world music.
-Essays that do use external sources like Wikipedia or will be given an automatic 0.
+- "Yes," "no," one and two sentence answers are not acceptable. - Important: The use of external websites is not allowed unless a prompt specifically informs you to do so.
+You should use the book and audio material when composing your essay responses, since the whole point of the class is to develop critical thinking and listening skills within the context of world music.
+Essays that use sources like Wikipedia will be given an automatic 0 (because this is a publicly edited website and not a reliable research source).
 If you use quoted material from the book, cite it properly using MLA or Chicago style citation formatting. - Remember your job is to synthesize the assigned material and come up with your own answer to the prompt.
 Your essays must be in your own words and stay within the word count range for each individual assignment.
-Paraphrasing is preferred, but should you need to quote something from the book, a simple name and page number will do: (Bakan 35). - Essays made up of excessive strings of "dumped" or unjustified quotations will be given a 0. - You will not need to provide a bibliography, since you will only be using the text and recordings to compose your essays. - Important: All submissions are automatically evaluated using "Turn-It-In" plagiarism checking software on Canvas.
+Paraphrasing is preferred, but should you need to quote something from the book, a simple name and page number will do: (Bakan 35). - Essays made up of excessive strings of "dumped" or unjustified quotations will be given a 0. - Important: All submissions are automatically evaluated using "Turn-It-In" plagiarism checking software on Canvas.
 This program instantly compares student essays with everything on the web in addition to everything that has ever been submitted using Turn-It-In.
 A Turn it in score of 40% or higher will automatically be assigned a 0. - For the writing assignments in this class it is assumed that you are familiar with standard American usage, grammar, and basic writing skills; if you need assistance with writing issues, you are encouraged to contact the Writing Studio, where free assistance is available. - Each essay assignment will only be available for the dates corresponding to its respective Learning Module. - A missed essay assignment equals a grade of zero.
 Once discussions close, they will not be reopened.
 Please plan accordingly. - Each essay assignment will be graded out of a grading rubric of 10 points (all rubrics can also be found on Canvas for reference).
 The criteria are as follows: - Exemplary (9-10 points): Addresses all elements of the question thoroughly and accurately within allotted word count minimums and connects ideas in logical manner.
 Uses acceptable style and grammar.
-1 to No errors. - Quality (7-8 points): Addresses all of the above elements, though not as thoroughly (1-2 spelling and/or grammatical errors) - Adequate: Does not address the question explicitly but does so tangentially.
+(1 to no errors) - Quality (7-8 points): Addresses all of the above elements, though not as thoroughly (1-2 spelling and/or grammatical errors) - Adequate: Does not address the question explicitly but does so tangentially.
 Answer does not meet minimum word count requirement.
 Answer connects ideas in a minimal way.
 Uses adequate style and grammar (more than 4 errors). - Needs Improvement (3 points): Does not address the question.
 Answer is not clearly or logically organized and fails to use acceptable style and grammar.
-Answer falls significantly short of world count requirement. - o No Response (0 points)
+Answer falls significantly short of world count requirement. - No Response (0 points)